pedropablosilvaa/cheat-sheet-dev/Containers/kubernetes.md

 kubectl create deployment deployment-name --image image --replicas=3
 ```

-To see the manifiest of a specific deployment, run:
+To see the manifest of a specific deployment, run:

 ```bash
 kubectl get deployment deployment-name -o yaml
 ```

-if you want to edit the manifiest, you can run this command:
+if you want to edit the manifest, you can run this command:

 ```bash
 kubectl edit deployment deployment-name